CoreRC/rtsam/README.md

 # RTSAM

-Smoothing and Mapping in Rust.
+Real Time Smoothing and Mapping (RTSAM) in Rust.

 # Warning

-This work is WIP.
+This work is a WIP.

 # LICENSE